-Inspiring Communities is thrilled to bring you a recognised micro-credential that enables you to bring together, reflect on and share all you have learnt about applying community-led development (CLD) in your mahi.
+Inspiring Communities is thrilled to bring you this micro-credential.
+It will enable you to bring together, reflect on and share all you have learned about applying Community-Led Development (CLD) facilitation in your mahi.

 This micro-credential requires critical reflection, using a case study from your current practice to identify and apply the competencies involved.
 This is more than just something to add to your resume.
 This is self-directed learning, but Inspiring Communities facilitators will support you through the process of developing your practice.